The hair and the skin will be slowly peeled off

 - Green Aesop: The film presents a grim outlook on humanity, but still reminds how the choices we make determine the future.

-- Ignored Expert: Dr. Nishiyama.
+- Ignored Expert: Dr. Nishiyama and his ancestors.
 While the Japanese cabinet eventually realizes the truth of his statements (it's already too late), he is initially ridiculed by many authority figures as a sensationalist.

 - Moral Guardians: The film was cut down from 114 to 90 minutes after complaints about the disturbing depictions of radiation survivors and human mutations arose.
 Like Half Human and Varan (the latter of which was later unbanned), the film was shelved by Toho themselves in 1980 and has remained unreleased on video in Japan, although they did get real close in 1988, when a screener of the uncut version was leaked.